Page created on June 8, 2021. Last updated on January 17, 2022 at 15:05

 Physical examination includes checking for urine loss with Valsalva or coughing, as well as a neurological examination.
 It’s important to check the bulbocavernosus and anocutaneous reflexes, which evaluate the function of S2 – S4.

 Urinary tract tumour should be excluded in cases of urge incontinence.

 - Pelvic floor exercise (Kegel exercises)

-- Electrical stimulation – if bladder innervation is poor
+- Peripheral electrical stimulation – if bladder innervation is poor

 - Avoid caffeine